Cryptocurrency and Divorce in Florida: What You Need to Know

 2. Tax Returns

-Other places where a skilled divorce attorney in Florida may find evidence of cryptocurrency concealment in relation to taxes include:
+Other places where a skilled divorce attorney in Florida may find evidence of cryptocurrency concealment concerning taxes include:

 • Your spouse’s email, laptop, and phone